DMzMin/LMS_Dota2/README.md

 # LMS_Dota2
-Capstone project using Dota 2 dataset
+Capstone project using Dota 2 dataset by LMS

 This capstone project studies a Dota 2 dataset posted to Kaggle by user Devin which can be found here: https://www.kaggle.com/devinanzelmo/dota-2-matches